harehare/textusm/extension/chrome/README.md

 ## Features

 - Selection text convert to USM
-- Replace the code block with the generated USM.
+- Replace the code block with the generated User Story Map, Business Model Canvas or Opportunity Canvas.
 - Open TextUSM

 ## License